Seville: Climate

-Seville's climate is a very hot-summer Mediterranean climate (Köppen climate classification Csa), featuring very hot, long, dry summers and mild winters with moderate rainfall.
+Seville's climate is a hot-summer Mediterranean climate (Köppen climate classification Csa), featuring very hot, long, dry summers and mild winters with moderate rainfall.
 Seville has an annual average temperature of 19.6 C. The annual average temperature is 25.7 C during the day and 13.3 C at night.
 Seville is located in the Guadalquivir Valley, which is often referred to as "the frying pan of Spain", as it features the hottest cities in the country.

 Seville is the warmest city in Continental Europe.
 It is also the hottest major metropolitan area in Europe, with summer average high temperatures of above 36 C and the hottest in Spain.
 After the city of Córdoba (also in Andalusia), Seville has the hottest summer in Europe among all cities with a population over 100,000 people, with average daily highs above 36.0 C in July and August.
 On average, Seville has around 60 days a year with maximum temperatures over 35.0 C.

 Temperatures above 40 C are not uncommon in summer.
 In fact, it became the first city in the world to name a heat wave, with a nickname "Zoe".
 The hottest temperature extreme of 46.6 C was registered by the weather station at Seville Airport on 23 July 1995 while the coldest temperature extreme of -5.5 C was also registered by the airport weather station on 12 February 1956.
 A historical record high (disputed) of 50.0 C was recorded on 4 August 1881, according to the NOAA Satellite and Information Service.
 There is an unaccredited record by the National Institute of Meteorology of 47.2 C on 1 August during the 2003 heat wave, according to a weather station (83910 LEZL) located in the southern part of Seville Airport, near the former US San Pablo Air Force Base.
-This temperature would be one of the highest ever recorded in Spain, yet it hasn't been officially confirmed.
+This temperature would be one of the highest ever recorded in Spain, yet it has not been officially confirmed.

-The average sunshine hours in Seville are approximately 3250-3300 per year.
+The average sunshine hours in Seville are approximately 3250–3300 per year.
 Snowfall is virtually unknown.
 Since the year 1500, only 10 snowfalls have been recorded/reported in Seville.
 During the 20th century, Seville registered just 2 snowfalls, the last one on 2 February 1954.